boothlinux/BoothFTP/README.md

 +  Clone the source, cd to the BoothFTP-master folder.
 In a new virtual environment type: `python -m pip install -r requirements_mac.txt` once the dependencies are downloaded then simply type: `python BoothFTP.py`

 #### Windows:
 +  Clone the source.
 Using cmd change to the BoothFTP-master directory.
+If building on Windows XP, change  `psutil` to `psutil==3.4.2` and `pypiwin32` to `pypiwin32==2.1.9` in requirements.txt.
 In a new virtual environment type: `python -m pip install -r requirements_windows.txt` once the dependencies are downloaded then run the `BoothFTP.py` file with Python.

 # License:
 + MIT License.
 Do as you will.